 - 1. Minimum G.P.A. of a 3.5 for the grading period (high school classes only). - 2.
-No "C's" or below in any class.

-3. No "N's" or "U's" on student citizenship.
-Citizenship grades will be determined based on the preparation, respect, integrity, dedication, effort scale.

-4. Enrolled in a minimum of 10 high school credit hours for the grading period.
+No "C's" or below in any class. - 3.
+No "N's" or "U's" on student citizenship.
+Citizenship grades will be determined based on the preparation, respect, integrity, dedication, effort scale. - 4.
+Enrolled in a minimum of 10 high school credit hours for the grading period. - 5.
+Honor Roll -A student with five (5) unexcused absences (defined in attendance section) will not be selected for the Honor Roll.